-In Zimbabwe wild animals are a business commodity and, as such, they occasionally face export.
+In Zimbabwe wild animals are a business commodity and, as such, they face export.
 However, this recent case of young elephants being sent to zoos in China has resulted in frantic, well-informed voices raising the alarm.
-The distressing photographic evidence suggests their concerns are well-founded.
+The distressing photographic evidence suggests concerns are well-founded.

 Part of the ‘Africa’ series is devoted to elephants.
 The filming shows their social life, their bonding, and the harsh realities behind their survival in Africa.
 It includes unrelenting close-up footage of a mother elephant watching her calf die from thirst and lack of food.
 It is heartbreaking but in context.